PhD and PostDoc Positions (Wissenschaftliche/r Mitarbeiter/in)

 ** How to apply? **

-Please send your application (in one file in pdf format; in English or German) by email to Prof. Dr. Stephan Günnemann (firstname.lastname@example.org; subject: Application PhD).
-The application should include a brief statement of interests/motivation letter, a curriculum vitae, copies of certificates, a summary of the master thesis, names of references, and (if already available) a list of publications.
-Applications will be considered as they are received and until the position is filled.
+Please send your application (in a single file in pdf format; in English or German) by email to Prof. Dr. Stephan Günnemann (email@example.com; subject: PhD Application).
+The application should include a brief statement of interests/motivation letter, a curriculum vitae, copies of certificates, a summary/abstract of the master thesis, and (if already available) a list of publications.
+Applications will be considered as they are received and until the positions are filled.

 Salary is according to the level TV-L E 13 of the German public sector.
 As part of the Excellence Initiative of the German federal and state governments, TUM has been pursuing the strategic goal of substantially increasing the diversity of its faculty.
 As an equal opportunity and affirmative action employer, TUM explicitly encourages nominations of and applications from women as well as from all others who would bring additional diversity dimensions to the university’s research and teaching strategies.
 Preference will be given to disabled candidates with essentially the same qualifications.